mtod92/equpy/paper.md

 \sum_{j=1}^n a_j[X_j] = [X_i]_{tot}
 \end{equation}

+With *a* for a given species that does not take part of a mass conservation relationship being equal to zero.
 In order to express such conservation of mass as a linear function of the logarithm of concentrations of the reactants, following the approach by Wall we must first transform the summations to products using the theory of the arithmetic-geometric mean inequality from Passy [@Passy:1972] as applied by Baker [@Baker:1980].
 We reorganize \autoref{eq:7} so that the summation over all strictly positive terms *a* and *X* is rewritten as the following:

 \begin{equation}\label{eq:8}